 It is important to remember that at any point in the testing process you can ask questions to ensure you feel confident and happy with the process.

-If you are under 18, or you are a parent, please click on the link below to find out more about the protocol for drug testing minors.
+If you are under 18, or you are a parent of a competitor, please click on the link below to find out more about the protocol for drug testing minors.

 Protect Your Sport